zachporreca/zachporreca.github.io/_pages/research.md

 Working Papers
 ========
-"Does the Taylor Rule Need a Tune-Up?" with Scott Schuh (working paper available upon request)
+"Does the Taylor Rule Need a Tune-Up?" (with Scott Schuh, working paper available upon request)

 ["A New Environment For Monetary Policy: Interest Bearing Reserves and Policy Implementation"](/files/IOER.pdf)